-This document is the non-proprietary Cryptographic Module Security Policy for the Cisco Catalyst 9200 Series Switches running IOS-XE Firmware Version 16.12.
+This document is the non-proprietary Cryptographic Module Security Policy for the Cisco Catalyst 9400 Series Switches running Cisco IOS-XE Firmware Version 16.12 or 17.3.
 This security policy describes how the modules listed below meet the security requirements of FIPS 140-2 level 1, and how to operate the switches with on-board crypto enabled in a secure FIPS 140-2 mode.
-The Cisco Catalyst 9200 Series has the following primary SKUs that are covered in this validation effort:
+The Cisco Catalyst 9400 Series Switches has primary SKUs that are covered in this validation effort as listed below: